DingoGoesBingo/Seed-Database-Manager/README.md

 ##### Local

 In the pgAdmin application, navigate to the following location under your database within the local server: **Schemas -> public -> Tables**.
 You should see the four tables we just created.
 To add new species, right click on the **species** table and select **View/Edit Data** and then **All Rows**.
 This will open a new window with a script on top and the currently empty table on the bottom.
 Right underneath "Data Output" and above the empty table, select the button to **Add Row** and you can now enter text into the new row created in the table (will populate with [null] by default).
-The same process can be repeated with the **researchers** table!
+Make sure you click the **save data changes button** above the datatable before moving on!
+The same process can be repeated with the **researchers** table.
 You may repeat this process for as many species or researchers you wish to work with.

 ##### On Railway